DistantSun/sassysilver/contrib/README.md

 ## Sidenotes
-###### (1) Compatibility issues with SASS Pre-Compilors:
+###### (1) Compatibility issues with SASS Compilers:

-Both Arty's SASS Compiler Extension for phpBB and Koala will fail to compile the stylesheets of this style correctly due to their restricted functionality and/or limited support of the full range of SASS's import functions.
+1. Arty's SASS Compiler Extension:<br />
-This is not(!) due to them being badly programmed or flawed but to their respective authors' approach to concentrate on the basic functionality needed!
+This extension will fail to compile the stylesheets of this style correctly.
+This is not(!) due to it being badly programmed or flawed but to its original use case: providing a tool to compile his styles from within phpBB's ACP in order to avoid users having to install a dedicated piece of software for this job.<br />
-To circumvent these restrictions there will be an alternative version of SassySilver in the near future, which will follow a different approach as far as the inclusion of the original prosilver stylesheets ist concerned.
+There is not much I can do as far as this extension is concerned without having to re-arrange the folder/file stucture of the style in a way that will render it cluttered and, in consequence, "hard to read" and hard to manage.<br />
+Therefore support for this extension will **not** be provided.

+2. Koala:<br />
+Koala is a different case as it will fail only in its standard configuration (as provided "out of the box").
+In order to to make Koala work with this style you would have to create a dedicated configuration file and manually adapt it first<br />
+Sounds like a task not really trivial?
+In fact it isn't ... but this is nothing uders will have to cope with:<br />
+This style will be shipped with a dedicated configuration file ("koala-config.json"), located in the root of the style's folder, which should take care of this issue.<br />

+3. Editor specific compiler add-ons:<br />
+There are numerous add-ons for a wide range of editors providing a means to compile SASS files from within the respective editor, some of them more and others less sophisticated.
+Those suitable for the job of compiling this style will most likely have to be configured accordingly.<br />
+Please understand that information on how to accomplish this cannot be provided.

+###### (2) Third Party Packages included:

 For the time being a complete set of Bourbon files will be included in the theme folder.
 This may change during the development process to reduce the amount of code shipped as soon as feasible.

-###### (2) Additional copyrights:
+###### (3) Additional copyrights:

 Please note that SassySilver, in its current state, makes use of (external) material (e.g. sample images, Bourbon library) to which additional third party copyright/license regulations may apply.
 For further information please read the corresponding license files provided with this style within their corresponding folders: